 - Research experiences for teachers: The Great Lakes Bioenergy Research Center's Research Experience for Teachers (RET) program offers K-16 educators interested in conducting bioenergy research, writing curriculum and incorporating bioenergy lessons into their classes the opportunity to participate in the research of the center and the corresponding development of educational materials around the topic of biofuels.
 Teachers participating in the program will spend seven weeks of the summer working with scientists at UW-Madison or Michigan State University involved in cutting-edge research.
 Learn more.

 - Summer workshops for educators: We offer two summer workshops for K-12 educators to explore the frontiers of energy research and learn how to engage students in contemporary energy science and engineering challenges.
-The Energy Institute for Educators is 3-day workshop (Aug.
-4-6) provides the opportunity for educators the opportunity to explore the breadth of research and education resources at WEI related to energy, sustainability and climate change.
-The Bioenergy Institute for Educators is a 6-day workshop (June 16-21) for educators to learn about the current biofuels and sustainability research ongoing at the Great Lakes Bioenergy Research Center.Participants in both programs get hands-on experience with classroom-ready materials and instruction on current approaches to teaching energy-related content.
+The Energy Institute for Educators is 4-day workshop in August which provides the opportunity to explore the breadth of research and education resources at WEI related to energy, sustainability and climate change.
+The Bioenergy Institute for Educators is a 5-day workshop in June for educators to learn about the current biofuels and sustainability research ongoing at the Great Lakes Bioenergy Research Center.Participants in both programs get hands-on experience with classroom-ready materials and instruction on current approaches to teaching energy-related content.
 Participants are expected to use materials from the Insitute during the following school year.
 Teams of 3-4 educators (teachers, curriculum coordinators, etc.) are encouraged.
 Please visit the Energy Institute and Bioenergy Institute program pages for more information.

 - External Education Resources: We put together a collection of external educational resources that may be helpful for teachers and the general public.
 Take a look at some great energy-related educational resources »